surifirstpin/biplus_documentation/docs/model01.md

 ## Delete Project

-To delete the project created click on delete icons on far right of the proje
+To delete the project created click on delete icons on far right of the project name.

 ## Model and Customization